Rance Howard: Career

-Personal life and death
+Personal life

 Howard married actress Jean Speegle Howard in Winchester, Kentucky, in 1949.
 They remained married until her death in September 2000.
-Their sons are actor and filmmaker Ron Howard and actor Clint Howard, their granddaughters are actresses Bryce Dallas Howard and Paige Howard.
+Their sons are actor and filmmaker Ron Howard and actor Clint Howard, their granddaughters include actresses Bryce Dallas Howard and Paige Howard.
 Ron was born while his father served three years in the United States Air Force.

 In 2001, Howard married Judy O’Sullivan.
 Judy Howard died in January 2017 in Burbank, 10 months before Howard's death.

+Death

 Howard died on the morning of November 25, 2017, in Los Angeles, California from heart failure spurred on by a West Nile virus infection.